-- (a) Establishment of controls and supervision for radiation protection purposes; - Availability and operability of appropriate tools and equipment, including, if necessary, devices for viewing the work; - (c) Confinement and containment integrity during the handling of fuel assemblies and core components; - (d) Operability of the ventilation system; - (e) Reliability of the source of electrical power; - (f) Operability of the startup range neutron flux detectors and related alarms; - (g) Insertion of control rods into the core and disconnecting to render them inoperable during refuelling operations with the reactor core in shutdown condition; - (h) Specified minimum time between shutdown and commencing the movement of fuel assemblies and core components; - (i) Specification of the safety instrumentation needed for operation, and of frequency of checking; - (j) Availability of appropriate cooling and emergency cooling;
+- (a) Establishment of controls and supervision for radiation protection purposes; - (b) Availability and operability of appropriate tools and equipment, including, if necessary, devices for viewing the work; - (c) Confinement and containment integrity during the handling of fuel assemblies and core components; - (d) Operability of the ventilation system; - (e) Reliability of the source of electrical power; - (f) Operability of the startup range neutron flux detectors and related alarms; - (g) Insertion of control rods into the core and disconnection to render them inoperable during refuelling operations with the reactor core in shutdown condition; - (h) Specified minimum time between shutdown and commencement of the movement of fuel assemblies and core components; - (i) Specification of the safety instrumentation needed for operation and of the frequency of checks; - (j) Availability of appropriate cooling and emergency cooling; - (k) Implementation of appropriate procedures to prevent foreign materials from being introduced into the reactor; - (1) Measures to prevent any unnecessary movement of loads over the reactor core; - (m) Adequacy of communication links between the control room and the core loading area; - (n) Clear delegation of authority;

-- (k) Implementation of appropriate procedures to prevent foreign materials from being introduced into the reactor; - (1) Measures to prevent any unnecessary movement of loads over the reactor core; - (m) Adequacy of communication links between the control room and the core loading area; - (n) Clear delegation of authority; - (o) A final check that the fuel assemblies and core components have been correctly loaded and properly positioned in (or fixed into) the core grid (see also para.
+- (o) A final check that the fuel assemblies and core components have been correctly loaded and properly positioned in (or fixed into) the core grid (see also para.
 5.6); - (p) Establishment of contingency procedures and emergency procedures for fuel handling incidents.

 5.20.
-Testing and inspection of control rods and control rods drive mechanisms should be performed frequently enough to be able to verify reliable control rod operation and to be able to discover at least the following anomalies in a timely manner:
+Testing and inspection of control rods and control rod drive mechanisms should be performed frequently enough to enable verification of reliable control rod operation and discovery of at least the following anomalies in a timely manner: